 For those struggling to get pregnant due to fertility issues, in vitro fertilization (IVF) may be an option.
-IVF is a type of assisted reproductive technology (IVF) in which eggs are retrieved, fertilized with a sperm sample in a lab.
+IVF is a type of assisted reproductive technology in which eggs are retrieved and fertilized with a sperm sample in a lab.
 The fertilized egg, or embryo, is then transferred to the uterus.
-If you are considering this fertility treatment, familiarize yourself with the in vitro fertilization (IVF) side effects and risks.

 IVF Side Effects

-Because it is a fairly intense medical treatment that includes changing hormone levels, there are some side effects and risks associated with in vitro fertilization.
+There are some side effects and risks associated with in vitro fertilization.
 Side effects are possible during the ovarian stimulation phase due to the hormonal medications used.
-Women can also experience side effects during and after the egg retrieval and embryo transfer procedures.
-There are ways to make coping with side effects easier, but most women agree that the discomfort is worth it to get pregnant.
+Patients can also experience side effects during and after the egg retrieval and embryo transfer procedures.
+These side effects can be managed easily with proper care and medication.

 Side Effects from Medication

-Unfortunately, the hormonal medications used for ovarian stimulation can cause some negative side effects.
-The symptoms you experience may vary from woman to woman and can differ depending on the types of medication used.
+The symptoms you experience may vary by individual and can differ depending on the types of medication used.

 - Soreness at the injection site